NWF's Adopt a Wildlife Acre Program

 Where's the Conflict?

 Yellowstone National Park - Yellowstone is home to the most diverse assortment of wildlife found anywhere in North America.
-But once these iconic species leave the protected borders of the park—their death rates rise dramatically!
-Grizzly bears and wolves are either killed or relocated when they attack livestock on National Forest lands where ranchers hold grazing privileges.
-Magnificent wildlife including bison and bighorn sheep may be killed or hazed out of fear they could transmit disease to livestock.
+But once these iconic species leave the protected borders of the park—they are often at odds with neighboring ranchers who utilize public lands for livestock grazing.
+Grizzly bears and wolves are often killed or relocated when they attack livestock on National Forest lands where ranchers hold grazing privileges.
+In addition, magnificent wildlife including bison and bighorn sheep face great risks when they leave the park because of diseases they either carry or diseases that they may acquire from neighboring livestock.

-Charles M. Russell National Wildlife Refuge - This incredible 1.1. million-acre refuge, along with adjacent public land, contains more intact prairie habitat than anywhere else in America.
-Yet livestock still graze on much of the refuge, and species like sage-grouse, pronghorn and prairie dogs must compete with livestock for habitat.
+Charles M. Russell National Wildlife Refuge - This incredible 1.1. million-acre refuge, along with adjacent public land, contains more intact shortgrass prairie habitat than anywhere else in America.
+Yet livestock still graze on much of the refuge, and species like sage-grouse, pronghorn antelope, elk and mule deer must compete with livestock for habitat.

 Our Solution: Adopt a Wildlife Acre